-It is reserved for the stage 3 and 4 of the Blount’s disease.
+It is reserved for stages 3 and 4 of Blount’s disease.
 The various surgical procedures include osteotomies, fixation methods, and hemiepiphysiodesis.

 Prognosis of Blount’s Disease

-Prognosis in infantile cases is good and recurrence rate is very low when treatment is started timely at young age and at early stage.
+Prognosis in infantile cases is good and the recurrence rate is very low when treatment is started timely at a young age and at an early stage.